-- Achieve a roading network (as shown on Estuary Estates Structure Plan Map. that is well-connected, visually interesting and which promotes active transport (walking and cycling). - Provision within the road reserves for safe footpaths and cycle ways, underground services, lighting, parking, trees, landscaping, street furniture and signage. - Ensure the scale and type of street tree planting, under planting, carriage alignments, footpaths, cycle ways, underground services, lighting, parking, street furniture and signage reflect the road hierarchy - Maximise pedestrian and cyclist safety and connectivity through the use of appropriate materials to define routes/pathways, visibility of linkages and using clear signage. - Use mountable kerbs, swales, rain gardens, grass berms and sand filters to capture and filter stormwater - Street lighting should safely illuminate pedestrian and cycle paths and roads and access ways without adversely affecting residential uses. - Provide on-road and short term parking within the road network without impeding traffic or pedestrian movements - Align roads to front the green network or other public open spaces where practicable. - Street blocks in the Sub-Zones 3A and 3B should not exceed a length of 250m or a perimeter of 650m - Other than for the collector road and the ring road, streets should be designed with traffic calming measures that result in 30km/h maximum vehicle speeds. - Roads and blocks should be laid out so as to relate to the underlying landform, and minimise the need for tall retaining structures.
+- Achieve a roading network (as shown on Estuary Estates Structure Plan Map. that is well-connected, visually interesting and which promotes active transport (walking and cycling). - Provision within the road reserves for safe footpathsτ and cycle ways, underground services, lighting, parking, trees, landscaping, street furniture and signage. - Ensure the scale and type of street tree planting, under planting, carriage alignments, footpaths, cycle ways, underground services, lighting, parking, street furniture and signage reflect the road hierarchy - Maximise pedestrian and cyclist safety and connectivity through the use of appropriate materials to define routes/pathways, visibility of linkages and using clear signage. - Use mountable kerbs, swales, rain gardens, grass berms and sand filters to capture and filter stormwater. - Street lighting should safely illuminate pedestrian and cycle paths and roads and access ways without adversely affecting residential uses. - Provide on-road and short term parking within the road network without impeding traffic or pedestrian movements. - Align roads to front the green network or other public open spaces where practicable. - Street blocks in the sub zones 3A and 3B should not exceed a length of 250m or a perimeter of 650m. - Other than for the collector road and the ring road, streets should be designed with traffic calming measures that result in 30km/h maximum vehicle speeds. - Roads and blocks should be laid out so as to relate to the underlying landform, and minimise the need for tall retaining structures.

-16.11.1 Residential Lot Layout
+16.15.2.1 Residential Lot Layout

-- As many lots as possible should front onto and be accessed directly from a legal road or from a privately owned rear lane which is used for access only, while lots still front public roads. - Rear lots should be avoided unless there are topographical or natural feature constraints that justify the rear lot(s). - In any event rear lots should not exceed 5% of the total number of lots delivers in the zone - Blocks and lots should be designed to accommodate a complying dwelling, required water storage, and suitable onsite parking and manoeuvring areas, in a manner that will enable good solar access, private outdoor living spaces, dwelling privacy and opportunities for buildings to overlook the street. - Lots should, where practicable, be based on simple rectilinear shapes, preferably rectangles with the narrow-side fronting a street. - North-facing lots should in general be wider than south, east or west-facing lots so as to allow garages, outdoor spaces and dwellings to sit side-by-side. - Planting of associated riparian margins and other natural features (within the subdivision site) shall be integrated with the subdivision.
+- As many lots as possible should front onto and be accessed directly from a legal road or from a privately owned rear lane which is used for access only, while lots still front public roads. - Rear lots should be avoided unless there are topographical or natural feature constraints that justify the rear lot(s). - In any event rear lots should not exceed 5% of the total number of lots delivers in the zone - Blocks and lots should be designed to enable dwellings with good solar access, privacy and opportunities for buildings to overlook the street.
+Blocks and lots should be designed to accommodate a complying dwelling, required water storage, and suitable onsite parking and manoeuvring areas, in a manner that will enable good solar access, private outdoor living spaces, dwelling privacy and opportunities for buildings to overlook the street. - Lots should, where practicable, be based on simple rectilinear shapes, preferably rectangles with the narrow-side fronting a street. - North-facing lots should in general be wider than south, east or west-facing lots so as to allow garages, outdoor spaces and dwellings to sit side-by-side.

+Planting of associated riparian margins and other natural features (within the subdivision site) shall be integrated with the subdivision.
 Application should include mechanisms for ongoing ownership and maintenance of open space areas (i.e. vesting or private ownership structures).

-16.12 Sub-Zone Specific Guidelines
+16.16 Sub-Zone Specific Guidelines

-16.12.1 Business Sub-Zone 1
+16.16.1 Business Sub-Zone 1